 Further Considerations for a Tax-Deductible Move

 If you’re married and filing jointly, only one spouse must meet the time and distance requirements to deduct your moving expenses.
-If your employer is kind enough to provide even a partial reimbursement for the moving expenses, you can’t double-dip – you’ll only be able to claim expenses that came out of your own pocket.
+If your employer is kind enough to provide even a partial reimbursement for the moving expenses, you can’t double-dip – you’ll only be able to claim the costs out of your pocket.

-The best way to ensure that your moving expenses are properly deducted is by working with an accountant, who will be able to maximize your deductions and save you a ton of money.
+The best way to ensure that your moving expenses are properly deducted is by working with an accountant who can maximize your deductions and save you a ton of money.